Lezuziusz/SNIPS-Tips/JeedomTTSremap/README.md

 ### Script to be run
 Here is the script that will be triggered by our new Speak command.
+You can notice that it is designed to handle other actions you can add into.

 ```php
 <?php
 include('/var/www/html/core/class/scenario.class.php');